Strings Program: Violin, Viola, and Cello

 Musicianship Class

-Classes are held on the first Saturday of each month.
+Classes are held on Mondays from 4:30 - 5:30 and 5:30 - 6:30 pm.
+Please see calendar for specific class dates.
 Musicianship classes include: ear training, music theory, and solo performance.
 Students learn music theory and ear training from basics through first-year college level.
 Student will perform solo pieces and receive input from the group class teacher on their progress.

 Musicianship class meets monthly for one hour.
 Students are required to attend.